Expressive Arts & Expressive Arts Therapy

 WHEAT is the only Private Vocational Institute in Canada to offer both Art Therapy & Expressive Arts Therapy Diplomas.
 Take advantage of cross-disciplinary training in Art Therapy, Expressive Arts and Expressive Arts Therapy with experts in each field.

 The field of the Expressive Arts provides an interactive, dynamic and creative approach for amplifying wellness and addressing emotional and psychological difficulties through the therapeutic, multi-modal use of the visual art, movement, drama, music, poetry and spoken word.
-The field is divided into the areas of therapy and personal and community and educational development with the related roles of Expressive Arts Therapist and Expressive Arts Consultant Educator.
-Expressive arts therapy has a firm basis in psycho-dynamic theory and developmental psychology.
-Expressive arts training in personal and community development work supports Consultant/Educators in sharing the therapeutic use of the arts in healing arts classes, personal growth settings, schools, and agencies, which use creativity as a tool for self awareness and personal empowerment, as well as social change.
+The field is divided into the areas of therapy, as well as personal, community and educational development, with the respective roles of Expressive Arts Therapist and Expressive Arts Consultant Educator/Practitioner.
+Multi-modal expressive arts therapy is grounded in phenomenology and prioritizes the use of the imagination in problem solving and enhancing one's experience of life.
+The inter-play of different arts modalities and media, combined with a holistic approach honouring mind, body, spirit and emotions, supports arriving at fresh insights in a holistic, integrated way.
+Expressive arts training in personal and community development work supports Consultant/Educator/Practitioners in sharing the therapeutic use of the arts in healing arts classes, personal growth settings, schools, and agencies, which use creativity as a tool for self awareness and personal empowerment as well as social change.
 Our Diplomas in Expressive Arts and Expressive Arts Therapy include an intensive program spanning the course of two summer intensives, online coursework during the academic year, several studio immersion courses mid-academic year, practicum experience, ongoing supervision, and academic support in the completion of a thesis in an area of personal interest.

 Graduates of this program will have the training necessary to begin the registration process as professional members of the Ontario Expressive Arts Therapy Association (OEATA registers Expressive Arts Therapists with a 500 + hours training program plus thesis / final project), as well as the the International Expressive Arts Therapy Association as either Registered Expressive Arts Therapists (REAT) or Registered Expressive Arts Consultant/Educators (REACE).
 In their own words, "The International Expressive Arts Therapy Association supports artists, educators, consultants and therapists using multi-modal arts processes for personal and community transformation.
 We provide a global forum for dialogue; promote guiding principles for professional practice, and work to increase recognition and use of expressive arts as a powerful tool for psychological, physical and spiritual wellness."
 WHEAT Founder and Director Darci Adam collaborated with IEATA to co-host their annual conference in 2017 titled: Indigenous Roots of Expressive Arts: Transformation, Social Justice, and Social Change, Locally and Globally https://www.ieata.org/2017conferencewinnipeg.

-Expressive arts consultant/educators are more likely to find themselves leading groups in agencies prioritizing group process, which might include school settings, shelters, refugee support centres, store front art hives, and groups in hospital settings for people dealing with medical challenges.
+Expressive arts consultant/educator/practitioners are more likely to find themselves leading groups in agencies prioritizing group process, which might include school settings, shelters, refugee support centres, store front art hives.
 Common goals include group support and cohesion, enjoyment, self-expression, insight, building self-esteem, and tapping and sharing one’s own unique voice through creative modalities.
 The work can be engaging and fun, while also evocative, and at times, challenging.

 View a list of courses, or download the 2020 Course of Study here.